rkotulla/polyphot/README.md

 (c) Ralf Kotulla

-Small repository holding scripts for studying star formation regions in external galaxies (i.e. NOT the Milky Way).
+Small repository holding scripts for extracting photometry within arbitrarily
+shaped polygons.

 The main functionality is implemented in the polgon2flux.py script.